mechcarbide/mechcarbide/content/about.md

 ## What You'll Find Here

-- A **curated supplier directory**, organized by industry and region, covering everything from forestry mulcher teeth to metalworking tools and carbide blanks.
+- A **curated supplier directory**, organized by industry and region, covering everything from carbide blanks to metalworking tools.
 - **Informative articles and blog posts** that explain product applications, industry trends, and practical insights.
 These serve as entry points for learning and also link directly to supplier pages, helping you move from knowledge to action.
+- In addition to providing information on global tungsten carbide suppliers, I can also **recommend suitable suppliers based in China** upon request.
+If you need assistance, please contact me via email with your specific requirements.

 ---